Marie Ferdinand-Harris: Playoffs

+College

-Personal
+Personal life

-On January 13, 2006, the San Antonio Express-News reported that Ferdinand was expecting a baby boy in June, and was planning to return to the San Antonio Silver Stars by July 2006, preferably after the WNBA All-Star Game.
+On January 13, 2006, the San Antonio Express-News reported that Ferdinand was expecting a baby in June, and was planning to return to the San Antonio Silver Stars by July 2006, after the WNBA All-Star Game.

 She and Cedrick Harris, a former player on the LSU Tigers baseball team and former baseball coach (2007–2009) at Antonian College Preparatory High School in San Antonio, met at Louisiana State University and were married on October 8, 2006.